harshitpaunikar1/online-retail-customer-clustering/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write down what actions someone could take using the segments so the final result looked a bit more complete.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
 - Deliverable: Ended the day with business recommendations in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2021-06-08 - Day 11: Documentation wrap

+- Task summary: Used the last day on Online Retail Customer Clustering to slow down and finish the loose ends.
+I mainly had to clean the notebook and write the README and make sure the project told a clean story from start to finish.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: Finished with finished project notes looking decent enough to call this version done, even if I could still nitpick a few things.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.